OlivierSohn/hamazed/BACKLOG.md

 event acquisition, timeouts, "draw groups".
   - AppState should be made more generic

-Imj.Event -- TODO move to imj-engine
+move to imj-engine or base:
+Imj.Event
+Imj.Graphics.Screen

 - imj-server could depend on a smaller version of imj-base